mattjgalloway/CocoaBugs/UICollectionView-DuplicatedViews/README.md

 Steps to reproduce:

-1. Run on the iPad simulator or iPad device.
+1. Run on the iPhone simulator or iPhone device.
 1. Scroll around.
 1. Notice the duplicated green views.